lsst-dm/dmtn-168/index.rst

 There are more fields available in the query.
 As you are typing in the query window, it will automatically show up the available fields for you.

-You can visit `the page Advanced logs queries <https://cloud.google.com/logging/docs/view/advanced-queries>`_ for more details on the query syntax.
+You can visit `the page of Advanced logs queries <https://cloud.google.com/logging/docs/view/advanced-queries>`_ for more details on the query syntax.

 Support
 ==========